 I have listed here a wide variety of places where to enjoy the spectacle of emerging spring flowers, all stunningly beautiful and well worth changing your travel dates for.

 This is undoubtedly the most famous spring flower destination in the world.
-Opening between March 24 and May 15 in 2022, but always open around this time of year, Keukenhof Gardens celebrates the humble tulip, the national flower of the Netherlands, in all its various shapes and colors.
+Keukenhof Gardens opens in late March each year and remains open for around a month and a half.
+It celebrates the humble tulip — the national flower of the Netherlands — in all its various shapes and colors.
 Planted in rows, in swirls, around trees, and along paths, some 7 million bulbs produce a spectacle unlike any other.
 And there are not only tulips to see in Keukenhof, but other gorgeous flowers such as orchids, roses, daffodils, hyacinths, irises, lilies, and many more.
 Most reside in the outside gardens, but others can be found in the large pavilions, making this a perfect place to visit during the unpredictable weather of spring.
 A mere 25 miles from Amsterdam, Keukenhof is an ideal day trip from the capital.

 Pro Tip: When booking your ticket, also book the Combiticket for bus and train, which will make using public transport from central Amsterdam very easy.
 Or you can rent a bike and ride to Keukenhof along dedicated cycle paths.
 There are even recharging points at the entrance for your e-bike.

 Do you need another excuse to embark on that dream road trip through Tuscany?
-Okay, here it is: At the end of April, beginning of May, the fields across Tuscany are not green but red.
+Okay, here it is: At the end of April and the beginning of May, the fields across Tuscany are not green but red.
 Poppies pop up everywhere, and the effect is amazing.
 Interspersed with other wildflowers, nearly everywhere is filled with endless expanses of poppies, and you can drive for hours, stopping off regularly for pictures, seeing these delicate pretty flowers next to the roads.
-There is no place where there are more or fewer poppies, but if I had to name one region, maybe the Val d’Orcia, south of Siena is a good place to just drive and enjoy.
+There is no place where there are more poppies, but if I had to name one region, maybe the Val d’Orcia, south of Siena — a good place to just drive and enjoy.

 Deep in the heart of the Tatra Mountains, along the border of Slovakia and Poland, lie meadows that turn from green to purple each spring.
 From the end of March, the meadows, set against the snow-covered rugged mountainous landscape, are covered in millions of tiny crocuses all of the same purple color.
 With a short lifespan of 2–3 weeks, this spectacle is a brief one, but so worth going out of your way for.
 Most of these meadows are far away from civilization, in a stunning landscape devoid of people, but one of the more accessible places in Chochołowska Valley, around 60 miles south of Krakow.
 These little flowers are under protection, and it is forbidden to break or pick them, so tread carefully.